Apple News adds dedicated 2018 US Midterm Elections section

 The Apple News app launched in 2015 and is only available the US, the UK and Australia.

-Earlier this month, Apple announced that it's adding a new browse tab and sidebar to the app and recent leak suggested that its coming to Mac with OS 10.14.
+Earlier this month, Apple announced that it's adding a new browse tab and sidebar to the app, and a recent leak suggested that it's coming to the Mac with OS 10.14.

-As the 2018 midterm elections approach, Twitter is working to avoid fake news by adding specific labels to the verified accounts of candidates and Facebook has promised to fact-check photos and videos for the first time.
+As the 2018 midterm elections approach, Twitter is working to fight fake news by adding labels to the verified accounts of candidates, and Facebook has promised to fact-check photos and videos for the first time.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.